Why Be Happy: 7 Reasons Why Happiness Is Important

-That BMW quip has a fascinating backstory.
-It’s the true story of Ma Nuo, the girl who convinced the world that crying inside a BMW feels better.
-We’ll come to it in a little while.
+[That BMW quip has a fascinating backstory — the true story of Ma Nuo, the girl who convinced the world that crying inside a BMW feels better.
+Read about it later in the post.]

 why need happiness in BMW